Shio Koji : 4 Basic Ways to Use the Salted Rice Malt Seasoning

 It is difficult to make tasty pickles unless you know the right mixing ratio of seasonings, but just with Shio Koji you can make pickles very well and very easily, as I wrote about it before.
 Here is the quick recipe.

-Cut vegetables such as cucumber, daikon radish, and carrot, into bite-sized pieces, and combine those with the salted rice malt in a plastic zipper bag, then force out the air from the bag and close it.
-Let it sit for one day and you can enjoy the pickles with plenty of umami.
+Cut vegetables such as cucumber, daikon radish, and carrot, into bite-sized pieces, and combine those with the salted rice malt in a plastic zipper bag, then force air out of the bag and close it.
+Let it sit for one day in the refrigerator and you can enjoy the pickles with plenty of umami.

 Marinate seasonal fish and meat with Shio Koji, and Grill them